sirkapil/nehu/pages/date.md

 ---

 If someday you start liking me or want to give a chance to our relationship.
 Then, We can surely go out for a date.
 But, before all that, I want you to know a few things about me.
+Few things you already know and few you don't.

+---

 + I won't try to impress you when we are on date.
 If I try to impress you, I will definitely lose my originality.
 So I will be myself.
 You can feel the rawness without any sugar-coated behaviour.
 I expect same thing from you.
 + I don't have many friends.
 So, I can give a lot of time to you.
 + If I don't like anything about you, I can say it on your face and I expect the same thing from you.
 Let's be transparent like water with our opinions.